git/git.github.io/rev_news/drafts/edition-73.md

   to digitize and archive cultural works, mostly the full texts of public domain books.
-* [ungit](https://github.com/FredrikNoren/ungit) is a Git command-line UI with text-editors integrations, that utilizes web browser for graphical interface.
+* [ungit](https://github.com/FredrikNoren/ungit) is a Git command-line UI with text editor integrations, that utilizes your web browser as graphical interface.
 It is intended to make Git easier to use.
 In this it is somewhat similar to no longer actively developed [Easy Git](https://people.gnome.org/~newren/eg/).